2025lecyashwanthgmc-ai/Experiment-2/README.md

 (Source Degenerated Common Source Amplifier)

 To evaluate the time-domain performance of the amplifier, a small-signal sinusoidal input was applied at the gate terminal.
+This analysis helps to observe how the amplifier responds to a time-varying input signal.

+By applying a sinusoidal signal, the amplification capability, phase relationship between input and output, and stability of the operating point can be verified.
+It also helps to check whether the output signal is amplified without distortion and confirms proper biasing of the transistor in the saturation region.

 ## Input Signal Parameters